ptaconet/getremotedata/README.md

 <!-- badges: end -->

-`getRemoteData` is an R package that offers a common framework to download and import remote data (i.e. data stored on the cloud) from heterogeneous sources.
-Overall, this package attempts to **facilitate** and **speed-up** the painfull and time-consuming **data import / download** process for some well-known and widely used environmental / climatic data (e.g. [MODIS](https://modis.gsfc.nasa.gov/), [VNP](https://lpdaac.usgs.gov/search/?query=VNP&page=2), [GPM](https://www.nasa.gov/mission_pages/GPM/main/index.html), etc.) as well as other sources (e.g. [VIIRS
+The R package `getRemoteData` offers a common framework to download and import in R remote data (i.e. data stored on the cloud) from heterogeneous sources.
+Overall, this package attempts to **facilitate** and **speed-up** the painfull and time-consuming **data import / download** process for some well-known and widely used environmental / climatic products (e.g. [MODIS](https://modis.gsfc.nasa.gov/), [VNP](https://lpdaac.usgs.gov/search/?query=VNP&page=2), [GPM](https://www.nasa.gov/mission_pages/GPM/main/index.html), etc.) as well as other sources (e.g. [VIIRS